 Housing Affordability Sucks in California

 Why?
-The housing affordability rate has dropped 21% in 6 years, likely the key driver, moreso than immigration, high tech business success, or income growth.
+The housing affordability rate has dropped 21% in 6 years.
+Key drivers of unaffordability are immigration, high tech business success, and development bottlenecks.
 In San Francisco, people have to pay whatever the market demands.
-And renters haven’t been looking really.
+And renters haven’t been looking really to buy.
 Only 16% bother to contact a realtor.